PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-12 06:55:31
+Last updated: 2024-04-12 06:56:08
-Random Quote: The Citadel took my chain, but they could not take my knowledge.  -  Qyburn
+Random Quote: What about the reality where Hitler cured cancer, Morty?
+The answer is: don't think about it. - Rick Sanchez